Meet the Team

 Kathy graduated from the University of Oregon in 2010 with degrees in Spanish and International Studies.
 She is the proud daughter and granddaughter of Mexican farmworkers and currently lives in Boise with her husband TJ and son Noah.

-• Mark Renick
+• Mark Renick, Board Secretary

 St. Vincent de Paul Southwest Idaho Reentry Services is passionate about building coalitions to support change for individuals released from incarceration and returning to communities in Idaho.
 I am Blessed to be a part of that effort.